-Advertising is all about creativity, right? 🤔 Campaigns need to be creative if they’re going to attract attention in this world of overwhelming choices and (visual) impulses.
+Advertising is all about creativity, right? 🤔Campaigns need to be creative if they’re going to attract attention in a world full of overwhelming choices and (visual) impulses.

 Here are 10 suggestions that will help your agency to increase creativity.
 If they pick a few each day, they will with great ideas in no time 💪

 You don’t have to be a professional artist to be creative.
 All you really need is a pencil, paper and a few minutes.
 Sketch out the first thing that comes to mind, or try to recreate an object sitting on your desk.
 Doodle lines, circles, or stars – whatever sounds fun to you at the moment.

 While these doodles probably aren’t going to become your next advertising campaign, they are going to get your creative juices flowing.